-FuelEconomy.gov contains a list of eligible clean vehicles, including fuel cell vehicles, qualified manufacturers have indicated to the IRS meet the requirements to claim the new clean vehicle credit, including the applicable MSRP limitation.
+The Department of Energy hosts a purchaser-friendly version of IRS's list of eligible clean vehicles, including battery electric, plug-in hybrid, and fuel cell vehicles, that qualified manufacturers have indicated to the IRS meet the requirements to claim the new clean vehicle credit on FuelEconomy.gov, including the applicable MSRP limitation.

 Q8.
-If my vehicle's classification changed since it was purchased, can I claim the new clean vehicle credit? (updated March 31, 2023)
+If my vehicle's classification changed since it was purchased, can I claim the new clean vehicle credit? (updated October 6, 2023)

 A8.
-Eligible taxpayers who placed in service an eligible vehicle on or after January 1, 2023 may claim the credit on their tax return based on the updated vehicle classification definition provided in Notice 2023-16 issued on February 3, 2023, and incorporated in the proposed regulations, and the associated MSRP limitation.
+Eligible taxpayers who placed in service an eligible vehicle on or after January 1, 2023 may claim the credit on their tax return based on the updated vehicle classification definition provided in Notice 2023-16 issued on February 3, 2023, and incorporated in the April 2023 proposed regulations, and the associated MSRP limitation.
 All vehicles that were classified as an SUV, van, or pickup truck for the purpose of the new clean vehicle tax credit prior to the updated notice continue to be subject to the same \$80,000 MSRP limitation.
 Some vehicles that were previously subject to the \$55,000 MSRP limitation are now classified as SUVs and therefore get the benefit of the \$80,000 MSRP limitation.
-The vehicles now classified as SUVs for this purpose include but may not be limited to the 2023 Cadillac Lyriq, the 2022 and 2023 Ford Mustang Mach-E, certain variants of the 2022 and 2023 Tesla Model Y, certain variants of the 2022 and 2023 Volkswagen ID.4, and the 2022 and 2023 Ford Escape Plug-In Hybrid.
+The vehicles now classified as SUVs for this purpose include but may not be limited to the 2023 Cadillac Lyriq, the 2022 and 2023 Ford Mustang Mach-E, certain variants of the 2022 and 2023 Tesla Model Y, certain variants of the 2022 Nolkswagen ID.4, and the 2022 and 2023 Ford Escape Plug-In Hybrid.
 In the case where vehicles have been reclassified for the purpose of this credit, taxpayers should obtain a report from the seller, see FAQ 9.
 Vehicles placed in service on or after April 18, 2023 must also meet the critical minerals and battery sourcing requirements to claim the credit.

 Q9.
-What information does a seller have to provide to a taxpayer purchasing a new clean vehicle to allow the taxpayer to claim the new clean vehicle credit? (updated March 31, 2023)
+What information does a seller have to provide to a taxpayer purchasing a new clean vehicle to allow the taxpayer to claim the new clean vehicle credit? (updated October 6, 2023)

 A9.
-A seller must provide the following information on a report to the taxpayer and to the IRS:
+A seller must provide the following information on a report to the taxpayer and to the IRS ("seller report" or "time of sale report"):

-- Name and taxpayer identification number of the seller - Name and taxpayer identification number of the taxpayer (only one taxpayer may be listed on the seller report; in the event of multiple owners, only the taxpayer that intends to claim the credit should be listed) - Vehicle identification number (VIN) of the new clean vehicle - Battery capacity of the new clean vehicle - Verification that the taxpayer is the original user of the new clean vehicle - The date of the sale and the sale price of the vehicle - Maximum credit allowable for the new clean vehicle being sold - For sales after December 31, 2023, the amount of any transfer credit applied to the purchase - A declaration under penalties of perjury from the seller For further details see Revenue Procedure 2022-42.
+- Name and taxpayer identification number of the seller - Name and taxpayer identification number of the taxpayer (only one taxpayer may be listed on the seller report; in the event of multiple owners, only the taxpayer that intends to claim the credit should be listed) - Vehicle identification number (VIN) of the new clean vehicle - Battery capacity of the new clean vehicle - Verification that the taxpayer is the original user of the new clean vehicle - The date of the sale and the sale price of the vehicle - Maximum credit allowable for the new clean vehicle being sold - For sales after December 31, 2023, the amount of any transfer credit applied to the purchase - A declaration under penalties of perjury from the seller

+For further details see Revenue Procedure 2022-42 and Revenue Procedure 2023-33.

 Q10.
-When must the seller provide the report to the taxpayer? (updated February 3, 2023)
+When must the seller provide the report to the taxpayer? (updated October 6, 2023)